Course Outline

 Level of Instruction: Basic

-Reviewer Information: Amy Dellapenna MS, M(ASCP)CM BA, MLT(ASCP)CM received her Masters of Science in Biomedical Anthropology from Binghamton University in 2018, her Bachelor of Arts in History from Binghamton University in 2002.
-She is an ASCP M Microbiologist with over 10 years of microbiology experience in New York State, and experience in Baltimore Maryland.
-She is the Clinical Manger of the South Georgia Medical Center Microbiology department and is highly experienced in Molecular assay processes, especially validations, as well as ASM bacteriology.
+Reviewer Information: Amy Dellapenna MS, M(ASCP)CM BA, MLT(ASCP)CM received her Master of Science in Biomedical Anthropology from Binghamton University in 2018 and her Bachelor of Arts in History from Binghamton University in 2002.
+She is an ASCP-certified Microbiologist with over 10 years of microbiology experience in New York State with experience in Baltimore, Maryland.
+She is the Clinical Manager of the South Georgia Medical Center Microbiology department and is highly experienced in molecular assay processes, especially validations, as well as ASM bacteriology.